AYNSW schedules the following classes throughout the week.

 A free trial class can be booked here.
 Scroll through the trial class times available and find a time that suits you and complete the online registration.

 The dojo opens 30 min before the first class on the schedule.

-The dojo is closed over all public holidays and during the Easter, Christmas and New Year breaks.
+The dojo is closed over all public holidays and during school holiday periods.

 Classes held at Ferncourt Public School